-1. Turn the dioptric adjustment knob.
+1. Slide the dioptric adjustment slider.

-Turn the knob left or right to make the viewfinder display look sharp.
+Slide the slider left or right to make the viewfinder display look sharp.

 - The viewfinder and screen cannot be activated at the same time. - Viewfinder display is disabled when the screen is flipped out, even if you look through the viewfinder. - At some aspect ratios, black bars are displayed on the top and bottom or left and right edges of the screen.
 These areas are not recorded.